Testing Changes to mpas_tools

 pixi shell

-This writes package artifacts to output/ in the repository root.
+This writes package artifacts to output/ under conda_package.

 To install the locally built package into the pixi environment, add the local